AK-Homberger/NMEA2000-SignalK-Gateway/README.md

     };

  ```
-It is sinple to add other PGNs as required.
+It is easy to add other PGNs as required.

 This picture shows the data in te SignalK "Instrumentpanel WebApp" window.